StephenClearyExamples/FunctionsAuth0/README.md

 The Auth0 login redirects back to the SPA, appending user authentication information in the URL hash.

 The SPA loads and sees the authentication information in the URL hash.
-It extracts it (as `access_token` and `id_token`) and knows the user is logged in.
+The `parseHash` call extracts both tokens (`access_token` and `id_token`) from the hash, validates the `id_token`, and knows the user is logged in.

 Click the "Call API" button.
 The SPA will send a request with the `access_token` in the `Authorization` header and the `id_token` in the `X-Additional-Token` header.